 1. Email marketing

 If you've got a long list of email addresses of delegates and clients that have once trained with you gathering dust, this has to be your place to start.
 Email marketing gives you the unique ability to regularly test the content that resonates with your audience.
 By monitoring open rates, click-throughs and reply rates, you can ensure you're creating content that's getting read.
-Check out our guide on 5 steps to the perfect sales email.
+Check out our guide on how to increase your course bookings using email.

 Perhaps more so than all of the other social platforms, Facebook's rules are pretty simple.
 Jeff Goins at Goinswriter describes it this way:

 Consider Facebook an opportunity to extend the reach of your voice through a condensed version of what is normally offered on your blog.

 As the most used social platform today, Facebook presents your best opportunity to reach the widest audience.
 It's perfect for shareable content that gets people talking.
 Creating a company page and adding your company branding is a great place to start.

 3. Free stuff

 If there's an exciting reward waiting for people that click on the blog, click-through rates are of-course going to increase.
 Here's a few ideas to get you started: